EvanForsythe/BB485/week01.md

 - **Place a strong emphasis on projects.** Academic/industry research is driven by results.
 Similarly, this course will mainly be project-based.
 - **Place a less of an emphasis on exams and quizzes.** We will not have exams in this course.
 Instead, student learning is focused on developing critical-thinking, problem-solving, and trouble-shooting skills in an applied context.
 - **Include a final project that constitutes real, publishable research.** By the end of the term, you will contribute to real research.
 You'll be conducting novel analyses and asking questions that your instructor doesn't already know the answer to (nobody knows the answer!
 That's scientific inquiry!).

+Gaining confidence trouble-shooting is an important part of doing bioinformatics in real-world applications. **There will be group trouble-shooting in this course.
+Embrace it!**

 ### **Grading structure:**